thoughtbot/maybe_haskell/book/introduction.md

 ## Structure

 We'll spend this entire book focused on a single *type constructor* called `Maybe`.
-We'll start by quickly covering the basics of Haskell, but only so far that we see the opportunity for such a type and can't help but invent it ourselves.
-With that defined, we'll quickly see that it's cumbersome to use.
+We'll start by quickly covering the basics of Haskell, but only far enough that we can see the opportunity for such a type and can't help but invent it ourselves.
+With that type defined, we'll quickly see that it's cumbersome to use.
-This is because Haskell has taken an inherently cumbersome concept and put it right in front of us by naming it and requiring we deal with it at every step.
+This is because Haskell has taken an inherently cumbersome concept and put it right in front of us by naming it, and by requiring we deal with it at every step.

-From there, we'll explore three *type classes* whose presence will make our lives far less cumbersome.
-We'll see that `Maybe` has all of the properties required to call it a *functor*, an *applicative functor*, and even a *monad*.
+From there, we'll explore three *type classes* whose presence will make our lives far simpler.
+We'll see that `Maybe` has all the properties required to call it a *functor*, an *applicative functor*, and even a *monad*.
-These terms may sound scary, but we'll go through them slowly, each concept building on the last.
+These terms may sound scary, but we'll go through them slowly, each concept building on the one before.
 These three *interfaces* are crucial to how I/O is handled in a purely functional language such as Haskell.
-Understanding them will open your eyes to a whole new world of abstractions and demystify notoriously opaque topics.
+Understanding them will open your eyes to a whole new world of abstractions and demystify some notoriously opaque topics.

-Finally, with a firm grasp on how these concepts operate in the context of `Maybe`, we'll discuss other types which share these qualities.
+Finally, with a firm grasp on how these concepts operate in the context of `Maybe`, we'll discuss other types that share these qualities.
 This is to reinforce the fact that these ideas are *abstractions*.
 They can be applied to any type that meets certain criteria.
-Ideas like *functor* and *monad* are not specifically tied to the concept of partial functions or nullable values.
-They apply broadly to things like lists, trees, exceptions, and program evaluation.
+Ideas like *functor* and *monad* are not limited to, or specifically tied to, the concept of partial functions or nullable values.
+They apply much more broadly to things like lists, trees, exceptions, and program evaluation.

 ## What This Book is Not

 I don't intend to teach you Haskell.
-Rather, I want to show you *barely enough* Haskell so that I can wade into more interesting topics.
+Rather, I want to show you *barely enough* Haskell that I can wade into some more interesting topics.
 I want to show how this `Maybe` data type can add safety to your code base while remaining convenient, expressive, and powerful.
 My hope is to show that Haskell and its "academic" ideas are not limited to PhD thesis papers.
-These ideas result directly in cleaner, more maintainable code that solves practical problems.
+These ideas can result directly in cleaner, more maintainable code that solves practical problems.

-I won't describe how to set up a Haskell programming environment, show you how to write and run complete Haskell programs, or dive deeply into every language construct we'll see.
+I won't describe how to set up a Haskell programming environment, show you how to write and run complete Haskell programs, or dive deeply into every language construct that we'll encounter.
 If you are interested in going further and actually learning Haskell (and I hope you are!), then I recommend following Chris Allen's great [learning path][learnhaskell].

 [learnhaskell]: https://github.com/bitemyapp/learnhaskell

-Lastly, a word of general advice before you get started:
+Finally, a word of general advice before you get started:

-The type system is not your enemy, it's your friend.
-It doesn't slow you down, it keeps you honest.
+The type system is not your enemy.
+It's your friend.
+It doesn't slow you down;
+it keeps you honest.
 Keep an open mind.
 Haskell is simpler than you think.
-Monads are not some mystical burrito, they're a simple abstraction which, when applied to a variety of problems, can lead to elegant solutions.
-Don't get bogged down in what you don't understand, dig deeper into what you do.
+Likewise, monads are not some mystical burrito.
+They're a simple abstraction that, when applied to a variety of problems, can lead to elegant solutions.
+Don't get bogged down in what you don't understand.
+Instead, dig deeper into what you do.
 And above all, take your time.